Code-Institute-Submissions/Elitept/README.md

 1. iPad
 1. iPad Pro

 The site functions correctly on all formats, I have tested this on multiple devices, including my MacBook Pro and a chromebook too. **All user stories have been tested and all meet expections**.

-The site has also been tested on **Chrome, Safari, Mozilla Firefox and Opera**, and functions correctly on each.
+The site has also been tested on the following browsers;

+- Chrome
+- Safari,
+- Mozilla Firefox
+- Opera

 The only visible difference seems to be when hosting on **Opera**, where the page height seems to be different.
 This is visible on the contact page, where there is not as large a margin-bottom on the footer.